05 Nov The Candle

-“Just wool gathering,” he said.
+“Just wool-gathering,” he said.

 “Less thinking, more lighting,” Trish said with a smile in her voice.
 “I’m almost done here!”
 She went back to sing/humming her little tune.
 The sound comforted him, knowing there was someone else here.
 He grabbed the match out of the book and popped it alight against the black strip on the back.

-He touched the tip against the first wick, one last premonition of a leathery hand popping out of the centre to latch onto his arm.
+He touched the tip against the first wick, one last premonition of a leathery hand popping out of the center to latch onto his arm.
 The first wick lit without any paranormal activity, so he began lighting the rest, each one getting easier.